gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 Duke Ellington was treated in Paris with a respect he never received at home.

-American jazz found its intellectual audience
-— its flaneur audience —
-in European cafés and concert halls before it found it in America.
+American jazz found its intellectual audience, its flaneur audience, in European cafés and concert halls before it found it in America.

 **Abstract Expressionism:**

-Pollock, de Kooning, Rothko, Kline — the New York School of painting — produced work that American culture initially found incomprehensible.
+Pollock, de Kooning, Rothko, Kline, the New York School of painting, produced work that American culture initially found incomprehensible.